gilramir/argparse/README.md

 The following fields can be set in Argument:

-* Short: (optional) The short (one-dash) version of this argument.
-You must supply the "-".

-* Long: (optional) The long (two-dash) version of this argument.
-You must supply the "--".
+* Switches: (optional) All the accepted versions for this switch.
+Each one must start with at least one hyphen.

 * Name: (optional) For positional arguments (after all switch arguments, which start with dashes), the name of the argument.
 While this name is not used by the user when giving the CLI string,